Overview of AP Classroom Resources

 Resources & Assignments

-The Resources & Assignments section helps you manage all videos, progress checks, custom assessments, and practice exams—including using labels and sharing quizzes—whether you’ve assigned them or not.
+The Resources & Assignments section helps you manage all videos, progress checks, custom assessments, practice exams, and course-specific PDF resources—including using labels and sharing quizzes—whether you’ve assigned them or not.

 Assignment options include: